-- (1) It is the duty of every citizen of Uganda- - (a) to respect the national anthem, flag, coat of arms and currency; - (b) to respect the rights and freedoms of others; - (c) to protect children and vulnerable persons against any form of abuse, harassment or ill-treatment; - (d) to protect and preserve public property; - (e) to defend Uganda and to render national service when necessary; - (f) to cooperate with lawful agencies in the maintenance of law and order; - (g) to pay taxes; - (h) to register for electoral and other lawful purposes; - (i) to combat corruption and misuse or wastage of public property; and - (j) to create and protect a clean and healthy environment. - (2) It is the duty of all able-bodied citizens to undergo military training for the defence of this Constitution and the protection of the territorial integrity of Uganda whenever called upon to do so; and the State shall ensure that facilities are available for such training.
+- (1) It is the duty of every citizen of Uganda- - (a) to respect the national anthem, flag, coat of arms and currency; - (b) to respect the rights and freedoms of others; - (c) to protect children and vulnerable persons against any form of abuse, harassment or ill-treatment; - (d) to protect and preserve public property; - (e) to defend Uganda and to render national service when necessary; - (f) to cooperate with lawful agencies in the maintenance of law and order; - (g) to pay taxes; - (h) to register for electoral and other lawful purposes; - (i) to combat corruption and misuse or wastage of public property;

+- (j) to create and protect a clean and healthy environment; and - (k) to perform such other national duties and obligations as Parliament may by law prescribe. [paragraph (k) inserted by section 8(a) of Act 11 of 2005] - (2) It is the duty of all able-bodied citizens to undergo military training for the defence of this Constitution and the protection of the territorial integrity of Uganda whenever called upon to do so; and the State shall ensure that facilities are available for such training. - (3) Parliament may, in the case of any duty or obligation under clause (1), prescribe a penalty for contravention of that duty or obligation.